 Step 1: Signing Release Forms and Other Documents

 Once the insurance company reaches a settlement agreement, the attorneys typically draft a series of release forms.
-Depending on your particular case, your release forms might be relatively simple, or they may contain detailed conditions and terms that your attorney will have to read over carefully.
+Depending on your particular case, your release forms might be relatively simple or contain detailed conditions and terms that your attorney will have to read carefully.

 At times, parties may negotiate back and forth about the settlement terms.
 After the negotiations are finalized, and the release forms reach their final state, you and your attorney will have to review them and sign them before you can move on to the next step.